David Teague (footballer): Carlton Football Club senior coach (2019–2021)

-Richmond Football Club assistant coach (2021-present)
+Richmond Football Club assistant coach (2022–2024)

-Shortly after Teague was sacked as Carlton senior coach, he made the move over to Punt Road, to join the Richmond Football Club as an assistant coach under senior coach Damien Hardwick for the 2022 season.
+Shortly after Teague was sacked as Carlton senior coach, he made the move over to Punt Road to join the Richmond Football Club as an assistant coach under senior coach Damien Hardwick. then later under senior coaches Andrew McQualter and Adem Yze.
+On July 28, 2024, Teague left the Richmond Football Club in the middle of the 2024 season.